dscLabJNU/Container-Traffic-Prediction/README.md

 This is a basic container traffic predicition using ARIMA model.

+Our TNSM paper will be published in IEEE soon.

-Our TNSM paper: Blender: A Container Placement Strategy by Leveraging Zipf-like Distribution within Containerized Data Centers
+Z. Wu, Y. Deng, H. Feng, G. Min and Z. Zhang.
+Blender: A Container Placement Strategy by Leveraging Zipf-like Distribution within Containerized Data Centers.
+IEEE Transactions on Network and Service Management.
+IEEE, Accepted.

 ## 1. Main idea
 The main idea of predicting the traffic matrix is shown on below: